U.S. Express: Universal Wrestling Federation (1987) and aftermath

-Reunions (2001, 2004, 2005, 2008)
+Reunions (2001, 2004, 2005, 2008, 2024, 2025)

 After both men worked for WCW they worked for All Japan Pro Wrestling and reunited on January 28, 2001.
 They teamed with Curt Hennig as they lost to Johnny Smith, Jim Steele and George Hines.

-On May 5, 2004 for IWA Japan they teamed with Ryo Miyake as they defeated Jim Duggan, Animal Warrior and Keizo Matsuda being refereed by Ted DiBiase.
+On May 5, 2004, for IWA Japan they teamed with Ryo Miyake as they defeated Jim Duggan, Animal Warrior and Keizo Matsuda being refereed by Ted DiBiase.

-They participated at Wrestle Reunion as they lost to Larry Zbyszko and Ron Bass on January 28, 2005.
+They participated at WrestleReunion as they lost to Larry Zbyszko and Ron Bass on January 28, 2005.

 On the March 10, 2008 episode of WWE RAW, U.S. Express made an appearance in a rematch from WrestleMania I against Volkoff & The Iron Sheik.
 Before the match could begin, they were interrupted by diva Jillian Hall.
 She offered to sing "Born in the USA" for them before being given an airplane spin by Rotunda.

+On April 5, 2024, the U.S. Express was inducted into the WWE Hall of Fame before WrestleMania XL.